Eligible students can apply for full tuition awards through the Excelsior Scholarship program.

 Exceptions for Individuals with Disabilities

-As with the TAP grants, students with disabilities will not be required to register full-time to be eligible for the scholarship.
+As with the TAP grants, students with disabilities will not be required to register full-time to be eligible for the scholarship, but must remain continuously enrolled and complete the number of credits that they attempt each semester.

 An Excelsior Scholarship recipient can receive up to $5,500, minus any amounts received for TAP, Pell, or other grants or scholarships (unless specifically indicated for non-tuition expenses).
 The remainder of your tuition charge will be covered through a tuition credit paid through SUNY.